 Don't miss any new articles and instead receive them in your inbox as soon as they become available.

 What's the purpose of a brainstorming meeting?
-This form of meetings has a generative purpose: a lot of value is supposed to be created out of thin air.
+This form of the meeting has a generative purpose: a lot of value is supposed to be created out of thin air.
 It's a wonderful and creative way to create new ideas, come up with interesting solutions and generally step out of the box.
 Contrary to the update meetings or decision meetings, they are loose and less structured, while keeping the general idea of agenda with an open ending.

 Red phase is the analysis phase.
-Its goal is not to criticize or discredit the ideas, but have a mindful and kind evaluation one by one:
+Its goal is not to criticize or discredit the ideas, but to have a mindful and kind evaluation one by one:

 - is this idea achievable?

 - does it come with unforeseen risks?

 - what is the cost and effort required to make it happen?

 - could anything be added to the idea?

 Every participant should consider each idea and propose their feedback, which should be carefully documented by the facilitator and stored for meeting documentation.
 No idea should be discarded yet — it will be a task for a decision meeting.

 Contrary to the common understanding of brainstorming as expand and narrow, you should be aiming for a more productive expand and extend approach to the ideas.
 As in generate ideas, then add details and smooth over, keeping the process exciting, motivating, and full of happiness.